UtrechtUniversity/irods-consistency-check/README.md

   -s ROOT_COLLECTION, --root-collection ROOT_COLLECTION
                         Only check a particular collection and its subcollections.
+  --no-verify-checksum  Do not verify checksums of data objects.
+Just check
+                        presence and size of vault files.
   -q, --quasi-xml       Enable the Quasi-XML parser, which supports unusual
                         characters (0x01-0x31, backticks)
 ```